-Requirement (one of): Average 75-79%
+Requirement (one of): Average 75-79% GPA 3.30-3.69 SAT 1000-1090 ACT 19-21 \$1,000 per year

+GPA 3.30-3.69

+SAT 1000-1090

-GPA 3.30-3.69 SAT 1000-1090 ACT 19-21
+ACT 19-21

-\$1,000 per year Award:
+Award: \$1,000 per year

+Minimum cumulative 3.50

-Minimum cumulative GPA for renewal:
+GPA for renewal: 5.50

-4 Year Total: | \$4,000
+4 Year Total: \$4,000

-- Scholarships will be awarded to Canadian and American students based on the average of the six college preparatory courses required for admission (see page 13). - Scholarships will be awarded to international students based on their SAT or ACT score. - Scholarships will be awarded to transfer students who were full-time students at other institutions based on their cumulative GPA.
-Scholarships for transfer students who were part-time students will be based on high school grades, SAT, or ACT scores, as above. - President's Scholarship is a the comprehensive program, in subsequent years, recipients will receive their scholarship at the level appropriate to their cumulative GPA. - Scholarships are renewable for up to nine semesters for a bachelor's degree and four semesters for an associate's degree, if the minimum cumulative GPA is maintained.
+Scholarships will be awarded to Canadian and American students based on the average of the six college preparatory courses required for admission (see page 14).

+- Scholarships will be awarded to international students based on their SAT or ACT score. - Scholarships will be awarded to transfer students who were full-time students at other institutions based on their cumulative GPA.
+Scholarships for transfer students who were part-time students will be based on high school grades, SAT, or ACT scores, as above. - As the President's Scholarship is a comprehensive program, in subsequent years, recipients will receive their scholarship at the level appropriate to their cumulative GPA. - Scholarships are renewable for up to nine semesters for a bachelor's degree and four semesters for an associate's degree, if the minimum cumulative GPA is maintained.